0xh3xa/algorithms/README.md

     - Compression ration.
 Bits in `C(B) / bits in B`

-    - Ex.
+        + Ex.
 50-75% or better compression ration for natural language

 * Food for thought

+    - Data compression has been omnipresent since antiquilty

+        + Number systems
+        + Natural languages
+        + Mathematical notation

     - has played a central role in communication technology

-        1. Grade 2 Braille
+        + Grade 2 Braille
-        2. Morse code
+        + Morse code
-        3. Telephone systems
+        + Telephone system

-        , And is part of modern life
+    - And is part of modern life

-        4. MP3
+        + MP3
-        5. MPEG
+        + MPEG

 * Another application.
 Data representation: genomic code

     - Genome.
 String over the alphabet { A, C, T, G }

-    - Goal.
-Encode an N-character genome: ATAGATGCATِG....
+        + Goal.
+Encode an *N*-character genome: ATAGATGCATِG...

-    - Standard ASCIII encoding
+        + Standard ASCII encoding

-        1. 8 bits per chars
+            .
+8 bits per chars

-    - Two-bit encoding

-        1. 2 bits per chars
+            .
+8 N its

+            . because they are 4 characters you can use 2 bits to store them

     - Fixed-length code.
 A-bit code support alphabet of size 2<sup>k</sup>

     - Amazing but true.
 Initial genomic databases in 1990s used ASCII

 ## Run length coding

 * Simple type of redundancy in a bitstream.
 Long runs of repeated bits
-    - This string `0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 1 1 1 1 1 1 1 0 0 0 0 0 0 0 1 1 1 1 1 1 1 1 1 1 1`
+    - This string

+    `0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 1 1 1 1 1 1 1 0 0 0 0 0 0 0 1 1 1 1 1 1 1 1 1 1 1`

     - Representation.
 4-bit counts to represent alternating runs of 0s and 1s: 15 0s, then7 1s, then 7 0s, then 11 1a

     - Q. How many bits to store the counts?

-        A. We'll use 8 (but 4 in the example above)
+        + A. We'll use 8 (but 4 in the example above)

     - Q. What to do when run length exceeds max count?

-        A. if longer than 55, intersperse runs on length -
+        + A. if longer than 55, intersperse runs on length -

     - Applications.
 JPEG, ITU-T T$ Group 3 fax, ....

 ## Huffman compression

 * Variable-length codes

 * Use different number of bits to encode different chars

 * Ex.
 Morse code: `. . . - - - . . .`

-* Issue.
+    - Issue.
 Ambiguity

-    SOS ?
+        + SOS ?
-    V7 ?
+        + V7 ?
-    IAMIE ?
+        + IAMIE ?
-    EEWNI ?
+        + EEWNI ?

+    - In practice.
+Use a medium gap to separate codewords

 * Q. How do we avoid ambiguity?

-    A. Ensure that no codeword is a `prefix` of another Ex 1.
+    - A. Ensure that no codeword is a `prefix` of another

+        + Ex 1.
 Fixed-length code

-    Ex 2.
+        + Ex 2.
 General prefix-free code

+        + Ex 3.
+General prefix-free code

 * Q. How to represent the prefix-free code?

-    A. A binary trie!
+    - A. binary trie!
-        .
-Chars in leaves
+        + Chars in leaves
-        .
-Codeword is path from root to leaf
+        + Codeword is path from root to leaf

 * Compression

     - Method 1: start at leaf, follow path up to the root, print bits in reverse

     - Method 2: creates ST of key-value pairs

 * Expansion

     - Start at root

     - Go left if bit is 0, go right if 1

     - If leaf node, print char and return to root

 * Q. How to write the trie?

-    A. Write pre-order traversal of trie, mark leaf and internal nodes with a bit
+    - A. Write pre-order traversal of trie, mark leaf and internal nodes with a bit

 * How to find best prefix-free code?

     - Shannon-Fano algorithm

-        .
-Partition symbols S into two subsets S0 and S1 of (roughly) equal freq .
-Codewords for symbols in S0 start with 0, for symbols in S1 start with 1 .
-Recur in S0 and S1
+        + Partition symbols S into two subsets S0 and S1 of (roughly) equal freq

+        + Codewords for symbols in S0 start with 0, for symbols in S1 start with 1

+        + Recur in S0 and S1

     - Problem 1.
 How to divide up symbols?

     - Problem 2.
 Not optimal!

 * Huffman algorithm demo